frontend-fun/react-hooks-typescript-tome/docs/3-control/primitives.md

 console.log(multiply(3, 4));
 ```

-This won't do anything interesting here, but if were in TypeScript you'd now be able to use the `multiply` function in other files.
+This won't do anything interesting here, but if were in Visual Studio Code you'd now be able to use the `multiply` function in other files.
 Nifty!

 ## Function Signature